-The nCipher Security Officer is identified by a key pair, referred to as K{NSO} .
+The nShield Security Officer is identified by a key pair, referred to as K{NSO} .
 The hash of the public half of this key is stored when the unit is initialized.
 Any operation involving a module key or writing a token requires a certificate signed by K{NSO} .

-The nCipher Security Officer is responsible for creating the authentication tokens (smart cards) for each operator and ensuring that these tokens are physically handed to the correct person.
+The nShield Security Officer is responsible for creating the authentication tokens (smart cards) for each operator and ensuring that these tokens are physically handed to the correct person.

-An operator assumes the role of NSO by loading the private half of K{NSO} and presenting the KeyID for this key to authorize a command.
+An operator assumes the role of NSO by loading the private half of $K{\mbox{NSO}}$ and presenting the ObjectID for this key to authorize a command.